Keytruda (pembrolizumab)

 Approval for Keytruda Expands, Hope for Mesothelioma Patients

-The FDA has approved the immunotherapy drug as a combination treatment with chemotherapy and as a stand-alone treatment for HNSCC patients with PD-L1 expression on the tumor cells.
+The FDA has approved the immunotherapy drug for use in combination with chemotherapy and as a stand-alone treatment for HNSCC patients with PD-L1 expression on the tumor cells.

 This is important news, not just for the HNSCC patients who may benefit from Keytruda but also for mesothelioma patients.
 HNSCC is a rare cancer that is difficult to treat, just like mesothelioma.
 The approval for pembrolizumab is an important step in giving mesothelioma patients more hope of improved survival.

-It is also a step in the direction of getting drugs like this approved for other rare cancers.
-The approval came after the clinical trial KEYNOTE-048 showed the drug could significantly prolong patient survival.
+It is also a step toward getting drugs like this approved for other rare cancers.
+The approval came after the clinical trial KEYNOTE-048 showed that the drug could significantly prolong patient survival.

 Two new mesothelioma trials are expected to start soon.
 If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment; however, you may be able to participate in a clinical trial.
 Talk to your doctor about getting involved if you qualify for this revolutionary treatment for this difficult type of cancer.